Khaled (musician): International impact

 Khaled's signature song, the 1993 hit "Didi", became extremely popular in the Arabic-speaking countries and also in several other continents, including Europe, where it entered top charts in France, Belgium and Spain, and in Asia, including India and Pakistan.
-The song was also used in the Bollywood films Shreeman Aashiq, Airlift and Highway.
+The song was also used in the Bollywood films Shreeman Aashiq, Airlift, Highway, and Dhurandhar: The Revenge.
 Khaled and producer Don Was appeared on The Tonight Show on 4 February 1993.

+Islamic extremists opposed to perceived vulgarity in rai music have obtained fatwa condemning vulgar singers to death.
+Khaled has described himself as "at the top of the list of well-known people the fundamentalists want to kill" in consequence.

 Khaled returned to the United States of America in December 2004 for a special guest performance at the Grammy Jam 2004 in Los Angeles, California.
-He joined a cast of celebrity artists honoring the band Earth, Wind & Fire, performing Brazilian Rhymes into Didi showing how their music crossed the world, fusing with his North African style.
+He joined a cast of celebrity artists honoring the band Earth, Wind & Fire, performing Brazilian Rhymes into "Didi" showing how their music crossed the world, fusing with his North African style.

 In 2012, Khaled's album C’est la vie sold more than one million copies in the European market, 1.8 million copies in the Middle East and North Africa, and over 4 million copies worldwide.
 The album reached number 5 on SNEP, the official French Albums Chart.

-On 3 April 2015, Khaled was convicted for plagiarism of Didi, from Angui ou Selmi, a musical composition recorded by Cheb Rabah (born Rabah Zerradine) in 1988.
+On 3 April 2015, Khaled was convicted for plagiarizing "Didi" from Angui ou Selmi, a musical composition recorded by Cheb Rabah (born Rabah Zerradine) in 1988.
 But on 13 May 2016, Court of Cassation removed the charges against Khaled, when a 1982 audio tape with the song was shown.
-This tape was recorded by Khaled and given to a producer located in Oran, 6 years before Cheb Rabah's record.
+This tape was recorded by Khaled and given to a producer located in Oran six years before Cheb Rabah's record.
 In the end, Rabah had to compensate Khaled for the fees during this case.

 In 2020, Khaled co-wrote and released a charity single, "Elle S'appelle Beyrouth," to benefit victims of the 2020 Port of Beirut Explosion to various charities in a collaboration project with Lebanese-born Brazilian DJ Rodge (born Roger Saad), which remained number one on Lebanese music charts for six weeks.
+After a decade-long hiatus from major studio album releases, he returned with the self-titled album Cheb Khaled in 2022.
 He later reunited with Rodge for the Qatar Airways-commissioned multilingual song "C.H.A.M.P.I.O.N.S.", in commemoration of the 2022 FIFA World Cup.